Ice Storm that Hit Toronto in 2013

 The waterfront along Lake Ontario was the hardest-hit area.

 The ice storm of 2013 had two waves - on Dec 20 and Dec 22.
 The second wave was particularly impactful and caused the majority of power outages.
-Despite the fact that electric companies restored power for most of the residents within 2-3 days, thousands of people still had no electricity up until Christmas and even after it.
+Even though electric companies restored power for most of the residents within 2-3 days, thousands of people still had no electricity up until Christmas and even after it.

 Over a dozen of warming centres across Toronto helped people with food, water, accommodation and other essentials.